Last Updated on

 I tried their peanut butter cup, bountiful bar, vanilla milkshake, pistachio fudge, peanut protein milkshake, and a chocolate milkshake.
 By far my favorite was the pistachio fudge, of which I’ve had a total of three pieces on two occasions.
 I wouldn’t recommend more than one in a sitting, however, because as tasty as it is it’s also very heavy.

 I was super full after one and a half pieces.
 I’m a huge fan of pistachios, and one of the things I miss most is pistachio ice cream.
 So I was delighted to find this pistachio fudge which tasted super luscious.
-If you’re a vegan in Malta don’t miss this spot!!
+Sadly, they have closed their location.
+But they still sell their products online, you can even have some of them delivered abroad.

 Vegan Ice Cream in Malta